10 Must-Visit Monasteries In Mongolia - Updated 2023

 Visit Mongolia and revive your connection with the divine

 The monasteries in Mongolia are not only places of great religious significance, but they also bear testimony to some of the notorious struggles of the people of the nation.
 Once completely destroyed, they now stand as the symbols of how life and hope always reassert over vandalism.
-Some of these monasteries are extremely rich in ancient Buddhist arts.
-To feel the energy of ancient spirituality, come visit Mongolia on your next holiday.
+Some of these Mongolian Buddhist temples are extremely rich in ancient Buddhist arts.
+Book one of the best authentic yurts in Mongolia, and experience the energy of ancient spirituality.

 Disclosure: Trip101 selects the listings in our articles independently.
 Some of the listings in this article contain affiliate links.